arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ## Overview

-In this tutorial you will learn how to build an image for the Portenta X8 with the source code provided at our GitHub repository lmp-manifest.
+In this tutorial you will learn how to build an image for the Portenta X8 with the source code provided at our [GitHub repository for lmp-manifest](https://github.com/arduino/lmp-manifest).
-Building your image locally is helpful to quickly debug certain aspects of the systems, like bootloader or kernel support.
+Building your image locally can help debug certain aspects of the system, such as the bootloader or kernel support.

-***Please keep in mind that images built locally cannot register to a FoundriesFactory and will not be OTA compatible, but this is a good alternative for those who do not have a FoundriesFactory subscription.
-This tutorial targets the customers that are not FoundriesFactory subscribers and want to extend the functionality provided by the Arduino pre-built sources by building their own images.
-For FoundriesFactory subscribers, we strongly suggest to make use of the Factory continuous integration system for creating your images.***
+***Keep in mind that images built locally cannot register with FoundriesFactory and will not be OTA compatible, but this is a good alternative for those who do not have a FoundriesFactory subscription.
+This tutorial targets customers that are not FoundriesFactory subscribers, but still want to extend the functionality of the Arduino pre-built sources by building their own images.
+For FoundriesFactory subscribers, we strongly suggest making use of your Factory's continuous integration system for creating images.***

 ## Goals

 - Build a "builder" Docker image
 - Get the required files
-- Configure the building settings
+- Configure the build settings
 - Build the image
 - Save the needed files for flashing